Aspects of the commuting graph: Introduction

 \section{Introduction}

-Graphs associated with some algebraic structures have been actively investigated, such as, the power graph of a group (cf. \cite{AKC,Cam10,CGh}), and of course the famous Cayley graphs which have a long history.
+Graphs associated with some algebraic structures, such as the power graph of a group or semigroup, have been actively investigated (cf. \cite{AKC,Cam10,CGh, CaMas}) Of course the famous Cayley graphs have a long history.
 Moreover, graphs from algebraic structures have valuable applications (cf. \cite{Kelbook}): for example, Cayley graphs as classifiers for data mining \cite{KeR}.

-Let $G$ be a group and $S$ a subset of $G$.
+Let $G$ be a group and $S$ be a subset of $G$.
 The {\em commuting graph} of $G$ on $S$ is a simple graph with vertex set $S$, and two distinct elements are adjacent in this graph if they commute in $G$.
 In particular, if $S=G$, then we denote this commuting graph on $G$ by $\Gamma(G)$.
-In 1955, Brauer and Fowler \cite{Bra55} first introduced the commuting graph of a group and showed that there are only finitely many groups with even order such that they have a prescribed centralizer.
-In fact, in the seminal paper \cite{Bra55}, they considered the group commuting graph on the set of all non-trivial elements.
-Since then, the commuting graphs have received considerable attention and were well studied in the literature.
-For example, Segev {\em et al.} \cite{Com4,Com5,Com6} established some long\-standing conjectures on division algebras by using some combinatorial parameters of commuting graphs.
-Britnell and Gill \cite{Br17} classified all finite quasi-simple groups whose commuting graph is perfect, where the vertex set of the commuting graph is the set consisting of all non-central elements.
-Giudici and Parker \cite{GiP} showed that for every positive integer $d$, there is a finite $2$-group $G$ such that the commuting graph of $G$ on the set of all non-central elements has diameter greater than $d$, and in \cite{Cu22}, the author continued with this question.
-Morgan and Parker \cite{MoP} proved that, for a finite group $G$ with trivial center, every connected component of the commuting graph of $G$ on the set of all non-trivial elements has diameter at most $10$.
-Recently, Lewis {\em et al.} \cite{Bei} extended some results by Morgan and Parker \cite{MoP} about commuting graphs.
-Moreover, some further applications of commuting graphs in group theory can be found in \cite{Came2021}.
+In 1955, Brauer and Fowler \cite{BF55} first introduced the commuting graph of a group and showed that there are only finitely many simple groups with even order such that they have a prescribed involution centralizer.
+In fact, in the seminal paper \cite{BF55}, they considered the induced subgraph of the commuting graph on the set of all non-trivial elements of the group.
+Since then, the commuting graphs have received considerable attention and have been well studied in the literature.
+For example, Segev {\em et al.}~\cite{Com4,Com5,Com6} established some long\-standing conjectures on division algebras by using combinatorial parameters of commuting graphs.
+Britnell and Gill \cite{Br17} classified all finite quasi-simple groups $G$ whose commuting graph $\Gamma(G)$ is perfect, where $\Gamma(G)$ is defined on the vertex set $G\setminus Z(G)$, where $Z(G)$ is the centre of $G$.
+Giudici and Parker \cite{GiP} showed that for every positive integer $d$, there is a finite $2$-group $G$ such that the commuting graph of $G$ on the set of all non-central elements has diameter greater than $d$; further results are found in \cite{Cu22}.
+Morgan and Parker \cite{MoP} proved that, for a finite group $G$ with trivial centre, every connected component of the commuting graph of $G$ on the set of all non-trivial elements has diameter at most $10$.
+Recently, Beike {\em et al.}~\cite{Bei} extended some of their results; some further applications of commuting graphs in group theory can be found in \cite{GGsurvey}.